aras-p/OpenCOLLADA/README.md

 A fork of [OpenCOLLADA](https://github.com/KhronosGroup/OpenCOLLADA) which seems to be not updated since 2018.

+*"Bbbbut why?"*

+Blender has Collada import/export via OpenCOLLADA library.
+Now, at this point there aren't _many_ Collada users left within Blender, but there are _some_.
+However, full OpenCOLLADA embeds several external libraries, many of which were not updated for many years.
+That is not bad per se, except said externals are known to have 18 "critical" CVEs and 42 "high" CVEs.
+It did not _feel good_ to keep embedding a library that embeds this many known security issues.

+Thus this fork.
+It removes everything (a lot!) that is not actually needed by Blender, and either removes usages of some externals, or updates them to more recent versions.
+Blender is switching to this fork for Blender 4.2.
+FYI, Collada support overall within
+Blender is still marked as "legacy" and is on a chopping block for possible removal in Blender 4.5 or 5.0.
+But at least for now, fewer embedded security issues.
+See [this thread](https://devtalk.blender.org/t/moving-collada-i-o-to-legacy-status/34621) for more details.

 ### Changes from official project

+TL;DR: removed everything that Blender does not need, updated externals to more recent versions.

 * Applied [Blender patch](https://projects.blender.org/blender/blender/src/commit/63f211475/build_files/build_environment/patches/opencollada.diff)
   that is mostly fixing performance issues where hot loops were copying things being iterated on by value.